 “Apprenticeships lend themselves to jobs with certain types of characteristics,” says report co-author and Professor of Management Practice at Harvard Business School Joseph B. Fuller.
 “We wanted to think about the scope of jobs that lend themselves to the model.”

-Room to Grow: Identifying New Frontiers in Apprenticeship identified the 27 occupations which employ apprentices and found that more than half of them were in construction or extraction –such as mining.
+Room to Grow: Identifying New Frontiers in Apprenticeship identified the 27 occupations which employ apprentices and found that more than half of them were in construction or extraction — such as mining.
 These jobs are geared to attract entry-level workers with high school degrees and traditionally have been a way for them to ascend to a secure, middle-class lifestyle.

 However, these types of apprenticeships serve a fraction of the overall need for skilled workers.
 Only 410,000 people were in civilian apprenticeships in 2016, the report said, citing a U.S. Department of Labor statistic.
 If apprenticeship training in these “core” occupations was widespread, that number would have been more than 1.5 million, according to the study.
-Going deeper into other occupations which do not employ apprentices, the researchers say that an additional 1.86 million roles can be fulfilled.
+Going deeper into other occupations that do not employ apprentices, the researchers say that an additional 1.86 million roles can be fulfilled.

 In total, the authors found that a potential 3.3 million entry-level occupations which pay a living wage can be accessed through apprenticeships.
 For high school students who aren’t bound for a four-year university but are looking for something more than a low-skill job, Fuller said that apprenticeships are an ideal setting to get them the skills they need.